Tetrode

 A tetrode is a vacuum tube (called valve in British English) having four active electrodes.
 The four electrodes in order from the centre are: a thermionic cathode, first and second grids, and a plate (called anode in British English).
 There are several varieties of tetrodes, the most common being the screen-grid tube and the beam tetrode.
 In screen-grid tubes and beam tetrodes, the first grid is the control grid and the second grid is the screen grid.
 In other tetrodes one of the grids is a control grid, while the other may have a variety of functions.

 The tetrode was developed in the 1920s by adding an additional grid to the first amplifying vacuum tube, the triode, to correct limitations of the triode.
 During the period 1913 to 1927, three distinct types of tetrode valves appeared.
 All had a normal control grid whose function was to act as a primary control for current passing through the tube, but they differed according to the intended function of the other grid.
 In order of historical appearance these are: the space-charge grid tube, the bi-grid valve, and the screen-grid tube.
 The last of these appeared in two distinct variants with different areas of application: the screen-grid valve proper, which was used for medium-frequency, small signal amplification, and the beam tetrode which appeared later, and was used for audio or radio-frequency power amplification.
 The former was quickly superseded by the rf pentode, while the latter was initially developed as an alternative to the pentode as an audio power amplifying device.
 The beam tetrode was also developed as a high power radio transmitting tube.

 Tetrodes were widely used in many consumer electronic devices such as radios, televisions, and audio systems until transistors replaced valves in the 1960s and 70s.
 Beam tetrodes have remained in use until quite recently in power applications such as audio amplifiers and radio transmitters.

+The Diacrode is a specialized type of high-power tetrode used in some radio transmitters, particle accelerators and nuclear fusion reactors.
+It serves as a high power RF amplifier and it is a double-ended tetrode with two output cavities and two screen and anode connections.
+It places two symmetrical tetrode structures facing each other in a single envelope, so that the coaxial line created by the arrangement of the grids in a tetrode becomes a short circuit; thus it is closed on both ends and not open on one end like a tetrode.
+It is designed for output powers higher than 300 KW and/or frequencies higher than 200 MHz.